SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

    << // halfGray : Color = REPL.Color(red: 0.5, green: 0.5, blue: 0.5)

-Note that it is not possible to call these initializers without using external parameter names.
+Note that it is not possible to call these initializers without using argument label.
-External names must always be used in an initializer if they are defined, and omitting them is a compile-time error:
+Argument labels must always be used in an initializer if they are defined, and omitting them is a compile-time error:

 .. testcode:: externalParameterNames